cartoon-raccoon/cogsy/README.md

 For the uninformed, [Discogs](https://www.discogs.com) is a website/marketplace where music enthusiasts can collect and sell physical music media such as vinyl records and CDs.

-To see what's new, jump to the Usage section.
+**Cogsy has entered 0.2.0!
+To see what's new, jump to the Usage section.**

 **The final capabilities of this app are:**
 - Query the Discogs database using a user's username and app token.
 (OAuth integration is expected, but not a priority.)